Two Men Caught With Head & Body Of Missing 7-Year-Old Boy in Ikorodu, Lagos - Nigeria Today

 Two Men Caught With Head & Body Of Missing 7-Year-Old Boy in Ikorodu, Lagos

-A man has been caught with the head and decapitated body of a young school boy who went missing yesterday in Ikorodu, Lagos state.
+Two men have been caught with the head and decapitated body of a young school boy who went missing yesterday in Ikorodu, Lagos state.

 Do you need a world class website for your business or oganization?
 Do you need help with online marketing?
 Click here